raygun101/MarkupKit/README.md

     <UILabel text="Hello, World!"/>

 The next section describes the structure of a MarkupKit document and explains how view instances are created and configured in markup.
-The remaining sections introduce the classes included with the MarkupKit framework and describe how they can be used to help simplify application development:
+The remaining sections introduce the classes included with the MarkupKit framework and describe how they can be used to help simplify application development.

-* `LMViewBuilder` - processes a markup document, deserializing its contents into a view hierarchy that can be used by a Cocoa Touch application
-* `LMTableView` and `LMTableViewCell` - table view types that simplify the definition of static table view content
-* `LMScrollView` - scroll view that automatically adapts to the size of its content

 Extensions to several UIKit classes that adapt their respective types for use in markup are also discusssed.

 Note that MarkupKit requires iOS 8 or later.